-■ Executive Summary
+Executive Summary

 Similar to other state and local governments, Sedgwick County is seeing a return in property valuations closer to levels that were seen prior to the Great Recession.
 From 2010 through 2012, valuations driving property tax collections (more than 50 percent of total revenues per year) experienced less than one percent growth.
 Then, for the first time in 20 years, assessed property tax valuations for the 2013 budget experienced a negative assessment of 0.7 percent.
 Growth returned in the 2014 budget, when assessed property valuations increased 0.6 percent.
 Assessed valuation growth for the 2015 budget was 1.1 percent over the previous year.
-Growth was 1.4 percent for the 2016 budget, 2.8 percent for the 2017 budget, 3.2 percent for the 2018 budget, and is estimated at 4.6 percent for the 2020 Recommended Budget.
+Growth was 1.4 percent for the 2016 budget, 2.8 percent for the 2017 budget, 3.2 percent for the 2018 budget, 3.9 percent for the 2019 budget, and 4.5 percent for the 2020 budget.
 The table at the top of the next column illustrates changes in Sedgwick County's assessed valuation since 2000.